-Yes there are more than Gin and Tonics with Gin!
-Try this Blackberry Bramble; it’s a summer favorite.
+Yes there are more than Gin and Tonic cocktails that are fabulous with Gin!
+Try this Blackberry Bramble Cocktail; it’s a year round favorite.

-More important is the quality of gin you use; lesser quality ones will result in a harsh end result.
-I was lucky to have been provided with a bottle of Brockmans Gin from England.
-Brockmans Gin is made from 100% English grain, quadruple distilled and flavored with 10 botanicals and is unique from the more common London Dry Gin.
-It uses Bulgarian coriander, blueberries and blackberries to create an aromatic smooth taste that can be consumed neat or over ice.
+I was lucky to have a bottle of Brockmans Gin on hand.
+From England, Brockmans Gin is made from 100% English grain, quadruple distilled and flavored with 10 botanicals and is unique from the more common London Dry Gin.
+It uses Bulgarian coriander, blueberries and blackberries to create an aromatic smooth taste that can be consumed neat or over ice if that’s your preference.

 - 3/4 ounce freshly squeezed lemon juice